Skip to content

 Blueprint Permissions

-To use Blueprint, a user must be assigned Content Developer permissions and be added to their respective team.
+To use Blueprint, a System Admin must assign Content Developer permissions to the user and add them to a team.

 There are three levels of permissions in Blueprint that affect the way a user interacts with the Blueprint application and collaborates on the MSEL creation.